Ozone Therapy for Joint Pain: Evidence by Joint, Injections, and How It Compares

 • Prolozone injection (per joint): $200 to $500

-• Multiple joints (same visit): Most practitioners offer discounts for treating 2+ joints
+• Multiple joints (same visit): most practitioners discount 2+ joints

-• Insurance: Not covered (ozone is not FDA-approved for joint injections)
+• Insurance: not covered, since ozone is not FDA-approved for joint injection

 • Temporary joint swelling or pressure (resolves within hours)